act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-standard-nav-a1b64e.md

 This rule applies to any [HTML or SVG element][] that is [focusable][].

-**Note:** This rule only applies to HTML and SVG.
-Thus, it is a partial check for WCAG 2.0 success criterion 2.1.2, which applies to all content.

 ## Expectation

 For each target element, focus can cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).